Callumk7/game_master_core/notes/misc_todo.md

 - [ ] Currently, we show 404 not found when a user tries to access a game they don't have access to.
 It should be a 403.

+- [ ] Missing functionality for some note links:
+    - Location
+    - Quest

+- [x] Permission issues for finding stuff about characters etc that current user doesn't 'own'.
+Should remove all concept of user_id when it comes to auth for games.
+That can come much later if needed.

+## Features
+- Self connections
+    - at this point, might be worth doing the whole refactor in order to simplify the Links module

+- Deeply nested connections
+    - Describe an interface that allows us to easily accomodate each entity type.
+We should largely have all the functionality written.
+    - thinking about it, we can have an `includes` interface, followed by a `depth` interface.
+    - This can translate well across the application

+- Client side authentication
+- More experimentation with LiveView
+- Then see how LiveVue looks